-15.1 Since 2010, when the Government published the Prevent Strategy9 and (Revised Prevent Duty Guidance 201510), there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
-There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.

-Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+- 14.1 Since 2010, when the Government published the Prevent Strategy and (Revised Prevent Duty Guidance 2015), there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
+There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation. - 14.2 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being susceptible to being drawn into terrorism.
 Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
 A representative from the school or college may be asked to attend the Channel panel to help with this assessment.
-An individual's engagement with the programme is entirely voluntary at all stages.
+An individual's engagement with the programme is entirely voluntary at all stages- an individual will be required to provide their consent before any support delivered through the Channel programme is provided.
 The designated safeguarding lead should consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.

-15.2 THE SCHOOL values freedom of speech and the expression of beliefs/ ideology as fundamental rights underpinning our society's values.
+- 14.3 THE SCHOOL values freedom of speech and the expression of beliefs/ ideology as fundamental rights underpinning our society's values.
 Both students and teachers have the right to speak freely and voice their opinions.
 However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
-Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion.

-- 15.3 The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism.
+Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 14.4 The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism.
 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
 THE SCHOOL is clear that this exploitation and radicalisation should be viewed as a safeguarding concern.
-Definitions of radicalisation and extremism, and indicators of vulnerability to radicalisation are in Appendix 5. - 15.4 THE SCHOOL seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to religious ideologies, or to Far Right/Neo Nazi/White Supremacist ideology, Irish Nationalist extremist and Animal Rights movements. - 15.5 Risk reduction: When any member of staff has concerns that a student may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL in the first instance. - 15.6 Numerous factors can contribute to and influence the range of behaviours that are defined as violent extremism, but most young people do not become involved in extremist action.
+Definitions of radicalisation and extremism, and indicators of vulnerability to radicalisation are in the appendices - 14.5 THE SCHOOL seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to religious ideologies, or to Far Right/Neo Nazi/White Supremacist ideology, Irish Nationalist extremist and Animal Rights movements. - 14.6 Risk reduction: When any member of staff has concerns that a student may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL in the first instance. - 14.7 Numerous factors can contribute to and influence the range of behaviours that are defined as violent extremism, but most young people do not become involved in extremist action.
 For this reason the appropriate interventions in any particular case may not have any specific connection to the threat of radicalisation, for example they may address mental health, relationship or drug/alcohol issues.